serrotflorencia/serrotflorencia/README.md

 - 👋 Hi, I’m @serrotflorencia
 - 👀 I’m interested in creating great digital platforms.
 - 🌱 I’m currently learning a lot.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making the web better with a drive on sustainability via digital products.
 - 📫 How to reach me: send me an email : serrotflorencia@gmail.com

 <!---